o3de/o3de.org/content/docs/user-guide/components/development/entity-system-pg-components-ebuses-best-practices.md

 ---
-description: ' Learn about best practices for components and EBuses in Open 3D Engine. '
+linkTitle: 'Components and EBuses: Best Practices'
 title: 'Components and EBuses: Best Practices'
+description: Learn about best practices for components and EBuses in Open 3D Engine.
+toc: true
-weight: 1000
+weight: 825
 ---

 Follow these best practices for creating and using components and EBuses.